About

 MScOT Supplementary Materials

-- All applicants to OT must submit a Statement of Intent (which consists of 2 questions to be completed in the Personal Submissions section of your ORPAS application).
+- All applicants to MScOT must submit a Statement of Intent (which consists of 2 questions to be completed in the Personal Submissions section of the ORPAS application).

 - Two Confidential Assessment Forms (CAFs) are considered in your assessment.

 - One CAF must be completed by someone who holds an academic position in a postsecondary university or college and is qualified to judge your academic ability.
-Positions such as teaching assistant, graduate student, laboratory coordinator or athletic trainer do not qualify as academic referees.
+Positions such as teaching assistant, laboratory coordinator or athletic trainer do not qualify as academic referees.

 - The second CAF may be either academic or professional and should be completed by someone who can judge you on your work performance, interpersonal skills and suitability for studies in occupational therapy.